Writing dialogues for Conversational UI

 There is an important aspect when creating bot dialogues that regards its consistency with the platform you’re integrating it in.
-Every platform has its peculiarities and small details.
+Every AI platform has its peculiarities and small details.
 These features make a bot different from the rest.
-It’s essential that you bot takes advantage of them.
+It’s essential that your conversation chatbot takes advantage of them.

 When writing dialogues for your conversational user interface, you need to take care of a host of essential aspects.
 Here we list down a few aspects that will help you in getting started.